JEE-dream-team/cs207-FinalProject/docs/documentation.md

 The utility file contains all other elementary functions, as discussed [above](#Modules-and-functionality).

 ### Class Method and Name Attributes
-Our **Node** and **Node_b** classes have two class attributes: function value as “val” and derivative as “der”.
+Our **Node** and **Node_b** classes have two class attributes: function value as “val” and derivative as “der.”
 All dunder methods and their reverse equiavalents (e.g. __add__ and __radd__) are overwritten to support operations on the node's value and derivative.

 ## External Dependencies
-We are relying on **numpy** to define some of our own elementary functions.
+We are relying on `numpy` to define some of our own elementary functions.

 ## Elementary Functions
 We redefined all of the elementary functions in our package.
 They take our Node instance as an input and return a Node instance with the updated value and gradient.
-We rely on **numpy** to get the true value of these operations, but we also manually calculate their derivatives and update the gradient values.
+We rely on `numpy` to get the true value of these operations, but we also manually calculate their derivatives and update the gradient values.
 The elementary arithmetic operations are redfined in the **Node** class for forward-mode AD and in the **Node_b** class for reverse-mode AD.
 Elementary functions are redefined in the `utility.py` file, as described [above](#Modules-and-functionality).